Andrew Luck: 2013 season

 In 2013, Luck was reunited with offensive coordinator Pep Hamilton, who was his offensive coordinator and quarterback coach at Stanford.
 In week 1 against the Oakland Raiders, Luck capped off another comeback win by scoring a 20-yard rushing touchdown in a 21–17 win.
 After a Week 2 loss to the Miami Dolphins, Luck defeated his former Stanford coach Jim Harbaugh in a 27–7 win against the San Francisco 49ers in Week 3.
 After falling behind early to the Jacksonville Jaguars in Week 4, Luck and the Colts scored 37 unanswered points to win 37–3.
-The win gave Luck a 14–6 record through his first 20 games, tying him with John Elway for the best record through 20 games for a quarterback selected first overall.
+The win gave Luck a 14–6 record through his first 20 games, tying him with John Elway for the best record through 20 games for a quarterback selected first.

 On October 6, Luck led the Colts to a 34–28 win over the then-undefeated Seattle Seahawks in his first game against fellow sophomore quarterback Russell Wilson.
 Luck also recorded his ninth career fourth-quarter comeback in the win, handing Seattle their first regular-season loss since November 25, 2012.
 The Colts traveled to San Diego to face the Chargers for a Week 6 Monday Night Football match, the first of Luck's career.
 Indianapolis was dominated in time of possession and lost 19–9.
-In week 7, Peyton Manning made his return to Lucas Oil Stadium to play Luck on NBC Sunday Night Football.
-The Colts lead at halftime 26–14 and survived a near comeback by the previously undefeated Denver Broncos to win 39–33, going into a bye week.
+In week 7, Peyton Manning made his return to Lucas Oil Stadium to face Luck on NBC Sunday Night Football.
+The Colts led at halftime 26–14 and survived a near comeback by the previously undefeated Denver Broncos to win 39–33, going into a bye week.
 The win also snapped Denver's 17-game regular-season winning streak.
 Luck won his second AFC Offensive Player of the Week for his performance against the Broncos, going 21–38 for 228 yards with 3 touchdown passes, 1 rushing touchdown, and no interceptions.
 After a Week 8 bye, Luck engineered his tenth career fourth-quarter comeback, scoring 15 points in the quarter to defeat the Houston Texans by a score of 27–24.
-He threw three touchdowns, all to fellow sophomore Colt T. Y. Hilton, and finished with 271 passing yards with no interceptions.
+He threw three touchdowns, all to fellow sophomore Colt T. Y. Hilton, and finished with 271 passing yards and no interceptions.
 During Week 14, the Colts won their first division championship under Luck and were the first team to clinch their division that season.
 The next week, Luck threw for 2 touchdowns in a 25–3 victory over the Houston Texans in their second divisional matchup.